raspberrypilearning/sense-hat-data-logger/worksheet.md

   The next time your Raspberry Pi boots it should automatically start logging data

 ## Collect your data
-The data logger created in this activity will log data from all the sensor as often as it can, there are a number of things you could try next.
-- Conduct an experiment the should involve a change in one of conditions measure and collect data You could:
+Conduct an experiment the should involve a change in one of conditions measure and collect data You could:
   - Place you Raspberry Pi in the fridge and record temperature, what happens when you open the door?
 How quickly does the temperature return to normal.
   - Drop your Raspberry Pi from a height and track the changes in orientation / acceleration (ensure you protect your Raspberry Pi carefully before dropping it)
   - Send to near space and explore the changes in temperature / pressure and humidity throughout the flight.